Donald Trump and golf

-During his career as a businessman and politician, Donald Trump has had a relationship with the sport of golf.
+Throughout his career as a businessman and politician, Donald Trump has had a relationship with the sport of golf.
 As a real estate developer, Trump began acquiring and constructing golf courses in 1999.
 By 2016, he owned 17 golf courses worldwide through his holding company, the Trump Organization.

 Courses owned by Trump have been selected to host various PGA and LPGA events, including the 2022 PGA Championship, although the PGA terminated this in the aftermath of the January 6 United States Capitol attack in 2021.
-A spokesman for the Trump Organization said that "This is a breach of a binding contract and they have no right to terminate the agreement".
+A spokesman for the Trump Organization said that "This is a breach of a binding contract and they have no right to terminate the agreement."

 Following his election, Trump broke precedent with recent presidents and chose not to divest from his business holdings, including his golf courses.
-Although not illegal, this led to criticism from ethics lawyers and journalists for potential conflicts of interest.
+Although this was not illegal, ethics lawyers and journalists identified potential conflicts of interest.
 At least three lawsuits (D.C. and Maryland v.
 Trump, Blumenthal v.
 Trump and CREW v.
 Trump) were filed claiming that foreign payments at Trump golf courses and hotels violate the Emoluments Clause of the U.S. Constitution.
 The three lawsuits were dismissed as moot, dismissed for lack of standing, and allowed, respectively.

-Background
+Trump as player

 Trump, according to Jack Nicklaus, "loves the game of golf more than he loves money".
 According to Golf Digest, his handicap is as low as 2.8, a figure that sportswriter Rick Reilly dismisses at length in his book Commander in Cheat: How Golf Explains Trump.

 Trump began playing golf while attending Fordham University.
 In the introduction to his 2005 book The Best Golf Advice I Ever Received, Trump wrote, "for me and millions of people—men, women, young and old around the world—golf is more than a game.
 It is a passion".

 Trump's love of golf has also affected American diplomacy.
 Prime Minister of Japan Shinzo Abe played golf with him five times, helping the two leaders to become personally close.
 After Trump's victory in the 2024 United States presidential election, President of South Korea Yoon Suk Yeol reportedly began playing golf again to similarly benefit his country when Trump was again president.